travelmarx/scrapbook101core/docbuild/articles/get-started.md

 Visual Studio has different workloads that can be installed.
 If you are running {{productName}} on ASP.NET for Windows, then you need the *ASP.NET and web development* workload.
 If you are running {{productName}} on ASP.NET Core, then you need the *.NET Cross-platform development workload*.
 For more information on workloads, see [Selecting Workloads in Visual Studio 2017][work].

 After installing the Cosmos DB Emulator, confirm that you can run Cosmos DB Local Emulator.
 You should see a screen like the following image.
+Your primary key will be different than the one shown in the image.

 ![Getting samples in Cosmos DB Local Emulator](../images/where-to-get-samples.jpg "Getting samples in Cosmos DB Local Emulator")